kelleyblackmore/ServerInspector/docker/README-docker.md

-# ServerInspect Docker Usage
+# serverinspector Docker Usage

-This document explains how to use ServerInspect with Docker for simplified deployment.
+This document explains how to use serverinspector with Docker for simplified deployment.

 ## About This Container

-This Docker container is designed to run ServerInspect without installing it on your system.
+This Docker container is designed to run serverinspector without installing it on your system.
 The container:

 1. Automatically removes any references to the deprecated `test_types` module
 2. Uses the new `checkers` module instead
-3. Sets up the Python environment correctly to run ServerInspect
+3. Sets up the Python environment correctly to run serverinspector

 ## Quick Start